 The effects of green tea and water-drinking green tea have little to no known side effects or contraindications for adults.

-Green tea supplements possess highly active substances that can trigger side effects.
+Green tea supplements contain highly active compounds that can cause side effects.

-The FDA regulates green tea supplements, which may still contain other bad chemicals that are harmful to health.
+The FDA regulates green tea supplements, but they may still contain other harmful chemicals.

-Always consult a doctor before starting taking supplements.
+Always consult a doctor before starting to take supplements.

 ← Older Post Newer Post →